Refugee-Learning-Accelerator/rla-course-central/challenge2/initialprototype.md

    the Arabic version
    ![Home](home_ar.png)

-   when the user chooses Teacher he/she will go to the Teacher interface where he/she can see a profile pic, his/her name, the subjects he/she can teach and a button to start a session which will be a video call with a student.
+   - When the user chooses Teacher he/she will go to the Teacher interface where he/she can see a profile pic, his/her name, the subjects he/she can teach and a button to start a session which will be a video call with a student.
 We didn't add the registration process to the prototype to keep it simple and to avoid confusing our users when we test it for the first time.